saienduri/Megatron-LM/megatron/core/QuickStart.md

 ## Quick Start

-The following guide is a short getting started guide for Megatron Core.
-In it you:
+The following guide will show you how to quickly get started with Megatron Core.
+It will show you the following

-* Initialize Megatron Core on 2 GPUS.
+* We will initalize megatron core on 2 GPUS.
-* Build a GPT model with tensor model parallel size 2, pipeline parallel size 1
+* We will build a GPT model with tensor model parallel size 2, pipeline parallel size 1
-* Train it for a five iterations using Megatron Core schedules
+* We will train it for a few iterations using megatron core schedules
-* Save the model using the distributed checkpointing format
+* We will save the model using the distributed checkpointing format
-* Load the model saved above.
+* We will load the model saved above.

-**NOTE:** The following sample was tested using Megatron Core version 0.8.0 and NGC PyTorch Container version 24.02.
+*NOTE: The following has been testing for megatron core version 0.8.0 and NGC Pytorch Container version 24.02

 ### Environment Setup
 ```
 docker run --ipc=host --shm-size=512m --gpus 2 -it nvcr.io/nvidia/pytorch:24.02-py3